DirtyVoid/A_study_on_CBC_test_and_possible_related_cause/CBC/CBC.md

 ##### What does this indicate?
 A higher than normal hematocrit can indicate:
 - Dehydration
-- A disorder, such as polycythemia vera, that causes your body to produce too many red blood cells
+- A disorder, such as polycythemia vera, that causes your body to produWce too many red blood cells
 - Lung or pulmonary disease
 - Heart disease
 - Kidney cancer